CPU Resource Eviction Strategy

 metadata:

-name: slo-controller-config # name should be set as the configuration of koord-manager, e.g. ack-slo-config
+name: slo-controller-config # name should be based on the actual koord-manager configuration, e.g. slo-controller-config

-namespace: koordinator-system # namespace should be set as the configuration of installation, e.g. kube-system
+namespace: koordinator-system # namespace should be based on the actual installation, e.g. kube-system

 data:

-# enable the eviction strategy base on CPU satisfaction
+# Enable eviction feature based on CPU resource satisfaction

 resource-threshold-config: |